emqx/cloud-docs/en_US/deployments/change_tier.md

-# Change Deployment Tiers
+# Change Deployment Tier

-The EMQX Platform allows users to scale up or down their Dedicated/Premium deployments by changing the deployment tiers to handle more or fewer MQTT connections or messages per second, depending on the deployment's needs.
+The EMQX Platform allows users to scale up or down their Dedicated/Premium deployments by changing the deployment tier to handle more or fewer MQTT connections or messages per second, depending on the deployment's needs.

 ::: tip

-Serverless and BYOC deployments do not support changing tiers.
+Serverless and BYOC deployments do not support tier changes.

 :::

-This page provides a guide for changing deployment tiers in the EMQX Platform Console.
+This page provides a guide for changing the deployment tier in the EMQX Platform Console.
 Access permissions and restrictions are set to ensure secure and controlled scaling operations.

 ## Overview

-The changing tiers feature allows users with the appropriate permissions to:
+The tier-changing feature allows users with the appropriate permissions to:

 - Scale their running deployments through the EMQX Platform Console.
-- Perform tier-changing actions directly, with limitations in place to prevent frequent changes.
+- Perform tier changes directly, with limitations in place to prevent frequent changes.
 - Roll back tier changes if necessary.

 ### Feature Availability